drakmor/spark_player/README.md

 ## Integrated video analytics

-Hola Player comes integrated with the free hola video analytics module.
+Spark Player comes integrated with the free hola video analytics module.
 To open your free account and have access to the analytics dashboard, check out holaspark.
-Hola analytics module provides the following information using the free dashboard:
+Spark analytics module provides the following information using the free dashboard:
 - Start buffering times
 - Total views
 - Total minutes viewed